 Arlington’s Business Ombudsman works in partnership with the business community to help resolve issues and identify improvements to County administrative processes.
+We also have a Resident Ombudsman to assist with constituent issues.

 Areas of Responsibility